The Happy Music Festival

 Age eligibility of each category is based on your birth year only – the year you are born, as reflected on your NRIC or Birth certificate.

-If your birth year is 2013, you’re considered a 12 years old contestant for this festival.
+As of this year 2026, if your birth year is 2014, you’re considered a 12 years old contestant for this festival.

 You will be in Piano Classical Junior (C), for age 11-12 years old performers.